Tprrt's Blog

 );

-If the (-m) is set then the min and max valid priorities for each scheduling policies are shown and the command is existed:
+If the (-m) is set then the min and max valid priorities for each scheduling policies are shown and the command exits:

 if (opt & OPT_m) { /* print min/max and exit */